May 2008 (Part 1)

 You have not followed my instructions regarding Iron Palm training.
 I recommend using a bag with a mixture of green beans and black beans but not sawdust.
 Sawdust could pass through the sandbag into your lungs via your nose and month and may cause you insidous harm.
 You should also use two layers of canvass for your bag.

 If possible, after each training session you should wash your hands in a basin of medicinal decoction to prevent injuring your hands.
 If this is not feasible, you should wash your hands in warm water with two or three spoonful of kitchen salt.
 Or you may rub your hands with “ti ta jow” or medicinal wine.

-Once a week.place ten strains of hair on the left side of a table.
-Use your right thumb and right index finger to pick up the strains of hair, one at a time, and transfer them to the left side of the table.
+Once a week place ten strains of hair on the left side of a table.
+Use your right thumb and right index finger to pick up the strains of hair, one at a time, and transfer them to the right side of the table.
 Then transfer them from the right side to the left side with your left thumb and left index finger.
 Repeat the procedure with the thumb and the other fingers.
 This exercise is to maintain the functions of your hands and fingers.